vishnux/polaris/README.md

 ## Contributing

-Contributions to SecureShare are welcome!
+Contributions to Polaris are welcome!
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature-branch-name`